yxd97/xocl-host-library/xocl-api-manual/README.md

 This manual aims to provide a quick reference for the most basic and frequently used APIs.

+## General Steps to Run a Design on FPGA with XOCL
+1. Setup the runtime, including finding the correct device, program the device, and creating OpenCL runtime objects such as contexts and command queues.
+2. Prepare input data and create OpenCL buffers for them.
+3. Create output buffers and their OpenCL buffers as well.
+4. Migrate the input data to the device through the command queue.
+5. Set arguments for compute engines.
+6. Wait for the data migration to finish.
+7. Launch the compute engines through the command queue.
+8. Wait for the compute engines to finish.
+9. Migrate the output data back to the host through the command queue.
+10. Wait for the data migration to finish.

 ## APIs
 [Runtime Setup APIs](Runtime.md)